 According to the judges of the competition, the main architectural concept grants the “possibility of a changing scenography, which turns the building itself into a tool for learning”.
 Together with teachers, nursery teachers, the municipality and the citizens we have developed a groundbreaking new concept where the architectural design is platform for fostering curiosity and a strong learning culture”.

-Sustainability in the learning spaces
+Sustainable ambitions in the learning spaces

 In the project we have worked with issues related to the Sustainable Development Goals.
 However, the project was not designed to address the global goals.
 We have worked with issues related to: SDG 3: Good Health and well-being, SDG 4: Quality education, SDG 7: Affordable and clean energy, SDG 8: Decent work and economic growth, SDG 9: Industry, innovation and infrastructure, SDG 11: Sustainable cities and communities, SDG 12: Responsible consumption and production, SDG 13: Climate action, SDG 14: Life below water, SDG 15: Life on land and SDG 17: Partnerships for the goals.